 So.
 Last weekend.
 The third wedding.
-The bride (whom I didn’t know, but who has met Mr Soup and the wee croutons once before at a soccer game – I elected not to attend, sports involving the outdoors, mud and balls not being my thing) was a Sicilian beauty, and the groom a fair Englishman (and a friend of my own fair Englishman husband).
-Ten minutes before we were due to leave I was still standing in front of my wardrobe gesticulating hopelessly, wailing I can’t wear black to a daytime wedding!
-I needn’t have worried.
-This is Melbourne after all.
+The bride (whom I didn’t know, but who has met Mr Soup and the wee croutons once before at a soccer game) was a Sicilian beauty, and the groom a fair Englishman (and a friend of my own fair Englishman husband).
+Ten before we were due to leave I was still standing in front of my wardrobe gesticulating hopelessly, wailing I can’t wear black to a daytime wedding!
+But this is Melbourne after all.
 I wore the black.

 Being Italian, being Catholic-Italian, there was a bit of bling.